Netcracker/KubeMarine/documentation/Installation.md

 **Note**: You can specify nodes and groups at the same time.

-**Note**: If no groups and nodes defined, by default master group is used for destination and the first master node is used for applying.
+**Note**: If no groups and nodes defined, by default control-plane group is used for destination and the first control-plane node is used for applying.

 **Note**: You can use wildcard source.
 For example:
 `/tmp/my_templates/*.yaml`.
 This source argument matches every `.yaml` template in the `my_templates` directory.